blurrycontour/zuul-gerrit/doc/source/user/config.rst

       the job should run unless *all* of the files changed match this list.
 In other words, if the regular expression ``docs/.*`` is supplied, then this job will not run if the only files changed are in the docs directory.
-A regular expression or list of regular expressions.
+Mutually exclusive with **files**; a regular expression or list of regular expressions.

 .. _project: